-Five nights ago, he found this paratrooper caught in a tree with a broken leg.
+UPHAM Five nights ago, he found this paratrooper caught in a tree with a broken leg.
+He and his family hid him here.
 The leg got infected.
 Last night he went to Ville Cholet to get a doctor.
 The doctor refused to come and when he got back, this is what he found.
 The Krauts must have shown up while he was gone.

-Did he see any sign of them?
+MILLER Did he see any sign of them?